Decentralized identity

 Subject identifiers, DIDs and VCs

-The need for decentralized public key infrastructure (DPKI) was introduced by organizations such as sovrin and more recently the W3C and DIF.
-The identity model is organized around DIDs (decentralized identifiers), an attempt to provide globally resolvable identifiers as an alternative to the federated identity model (such as OpenID connect for instance).
-The interested reader may refer to the DID primer for an introduction:
+The need for decentralized public key infrastructure (DPKI) was introduced by organizations such as sovrinarrow-up-right and more recently the W3Carrow-up-right and DIFarrow-up-right.
+The identity model is organized around DIDsarrow-up-right (decentralized identifiers), an attempt to provide globally resolvable identifiers as an alternative to the federated identity model (such as OpenID connect for instance).
+The interested reader may refer to the DID primerarrow-up-right for an introduction:

 One of the core problems with previous identity systems was the requirement for a centralized database (such as Active Directory) to store these unique identifiers.
 At the start of these projects, blockchain technology appeared to both guarantee the non-collusion of identifiers and not require a centralized control while enabling a seemingly infinite number of identifiers to be issued (and in practice many DID methods exist).
-For instance, the sidetree protocol anchors identity proofs on top on bitcoin, and is used by Microsoft.
-DIDs can also be used for messaging, with DIDComm as an alternative to email for instance.
+For instance, the sidetree protocolarrow-up-right anchors identity proofs on top on bitcoin, and is used by Microsoftarrow-up-right.
+DIDs can also be used for messaging, with DIDCommarrow-up-right as an alternative to email for instance.

 Example of a simple Verifiable Credential, using JSON-LD: